bbatsov/powerpack/README.md

 # Powerpack

 Powerpack offers some useful extensions to the standard Ruby classes (kind of like `ActiveSupport`, but less ambitious and more modular).

+The project has several design goals:

+* **minimalistic** - we don't add every possible extensions, we focus only on the stuff that are commonly requested and would be often useful in practice
+* **modular** - all extensions can be loaded individually (often they are just individual methods)
+* **safe** - you can't end up accidentally overriding some existing method definition with Powerpack's extensions

 ## Installation